CodeYourFuture/Module-Data-Groups/Sprint-2/feedback.md

 > `tags%5B%5D=hello%20world` -> key is `tags[]`, value is `hello world`

-Can you function handle URL-encoded query string?
+Can your function handle URL-encoded query string?

 Suggestion: Look up "How to decode a URL-encoded string in JavaScript".